TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 python -V
 ```

-Pygame is installed by default on Raspbian.
+Pygame is installed by default on Raspberry Pi OS.
 If you are on a debian based
 system, you can install pygame with this command:

 ```